 The suit was filed in December 2011, alleging that on Oct.
 27, 2010, Mr. Warner’s implant failed while he went to the kitchen to get a cup of coffee, throwing him into extreme agony and forcing him to undergo extensive surgery to fix it.
 Laser guidance marks etched too deeply on the implant allegedly weakened the implant and caused it to fail, according to Mr. Warner.
 His case is a bit different than most of the others, in that the implant appeared to break in the stem of the implant.
 Most others appear to have broken in the neck or leeched chromium and cobalt into the bloodstream and hip capsule.

-Steven R. Vartazarian, a for Mr. Warner, told jurors during the trial that the hip implant was supposed to last 15 to 20 years, but that this one failed after less than three years.
-This case is the first of more than 600 lawsuits in coordinated in California state court and about 600 more in federal multidistrict based in Georgia to go before jurors.
+Steven R. Vartazarian, a lawyer for Mr. Warner, told jurors during the trial that the hip implant was supposed to last 15 to 20 years, but that this one failed after less than three years.
+This case is the first of more than 600 lawsuits in coordinated litigation in California state court and about 600 more in federal multidistrict litigation based in Georgia to go before jurors.
 All of the cases focus on the alleged metal-on-metal failure of Wright’s Profemur hip implants, though the specific types of failure vary.
 Wright took the position during the trial that the device failed because it was not installed correctly.
 It was contended by Wright that this allowed slight movements that eventually caused the fracture.

 No comments: